 The design of rudders are usually based on class society rules.
 The required, minimum rudder area is estimated in relation to the ship’s wetted lateral hull area.
 Rudder profiles come from old, successful shipbuilding projects.
 Rudder designs are often developed by another supplier, regardless of the propeller manufacturer.
 The positioning hull-propeller-rudder is traditionally based on experience from old projects.
-To balance the rudder torque, the classification rules take the “static” position of the rudder areas in relation to the shaft into account.
-Dynamic effects from specific propeller inflow, during rudder laying and the influence of different rudder profiles on the

 Recently, conmecs investigated the performance of a 50″ pleasure yacht in regular waves.
 Next to the maximum accessible speed in waves @ a fixed thrust of 30kN, the passenger comfort due to ship motions and the acting loads resulting from slamming pressures were on focus of the project.